bradlnz/erl-ai-assistant/README.md

 ```bash
 chmod 700 run.sh
 ```
+You will need to ensure you have an OPENAI_API_KEY, a GITHUB_TOKEN, and a GITHUB_USER defined as an environment variable.

 ### 3. Launch the Process
 Run the script to start the API and initialize Erl: